diptangsu/awesome-starter-templates/Python/Django/hello-world-app/README.md

 Since you're inside a virtualenv, the requirements will be installed inside it, keeping the project requirements specific to the project.

 ## Running the Applcation
 Django comes with a lightweight development server.
-You can run it with the following command: `python manage.py runserver`
+You can run it with the following command:
 ```
+$ python manage.py runserver
 Watching for file changes with StatReloader
 Performing system checks...